paulgreg/rsstodolist-native/README.md

 Native mobile app for [rsstodolist](https://rsstodolist.appspot.com/), built using [nativescript](https://docs.nativescript.org).

-Currently tested only on Android.
+Currently tested only on Android (One Plus One).

 # Build / deploy on Android